Full Proxy

 F5 full proxy architecture and virtual server types

-Virtual servers have independent packet handling techniques that vary by virtual server type.
-The following are examples of some of the available virtual servers.
-Standard virtual server with Layer 7 functionality, Performance Layer 4 Virtual Server, Performance HTTP virtual server, Forwarding Layer 2 virtual server, Forwarding IP virtual server, Reject virtual server, Stateless, DHCP Relay, Message Routing.
+Virtual servers have independent packet handling techniques that vary by type.
+The following are examples of some of the available virtual servers: standard virtual server with Layer 7 functionality, Performance Layer 4 Virtual Server, Performance HTTP virtual server, Forwarding Layer 2 virtual server, Forwarding IP virtual server, Reject virtual server, Stateless, DHCP Relay, and Message Routing.
 The example below displays the TCP connection setup for a Virtual server with Layer 7 functionality.

 LMT forwards the HTTP GET requests to the Pool member

-When the client-to-LTM handshake completes, it waits for the initial HTTP request (HTTP_GET) before making a load-balancing decision.
-Then it does a full TCP session with the pool member, but this time, the LTM is the client in the TCP session.
+When the client-to-LTM handshake is complete, it waits for the initial HTTP request (HTTP_GET) before making a load-balancing decision.
+Then, it does a full TCP session with the pool member, but this time, the LTM is the client in the TCP session.
 For the client connection, the LTM was the server.
 The BIG-IP waits for the initial traffic flow to set up the load balancing to mitigate against DoS attacks and preserve resources.

 As discussed, all virtual servers have different packet-handling techniques.
 For example, clients send initial SYN to the LTM with the performance virtual server.
 The LTM system makes the load-balancing decision and passes the SYN request to the pool member without completing the full TCP handshake.